 A: Generally, no. There are limits in your electrical panel to how much power it can process from an inverter though.
 THE BIG THING to note is that most utility companies will not allow an oversized system that produces

-A: We can’t answer this for other companies, but for our systems, it’s a short list.
+A: We can’t answer this for other companies, but for our systems, it’s a shortlist.
 We supply our customers with 90-95% of what they need.
-Our grid-tied systems include most everything you need with the exception of three things: conduit, wire and maybe a junction box or two.
+Our grid-tied systems include almost everything you need with the exception of three things: conduit, wire, and maybe a junction box or two.
 These are things you can find easily at local stores.

 Grid-Tie vs. Off-Grid

 Q: Can you convert a grid-tie only inverter to work with an off-grid solar system?

 A: This is not a simple answer and is something you should discuss in detail with a solar design professional.
 We will say that most grid-tied inverters are synchronized to shut down when the grid goes down.
 If you want to take your grid-tied system off the grid, it is theoretically possible…

 1. It can be complicated when it comes to the wiring.

 2. It’s very costly.
 HOWEVER, if you think you’d like to add batteries to your grid-tied system in the future, the Sol-Ark inverter is a game-changer — the ability is built into its design!

 Q: Can you have a grid-tie system and then have a smaller off-grid that could power certain circuits in your house?

 A: Sure, you could do that — but just because you can, doesn’t mean you should.
 We think it makes a lot more sense to just start off with a battery backup to begin with.
 You can always get a backup-ready system and add batteries when it makes sense for you.
 It’s the most cost-effective way to go.